jordendickerson/Python-Portfolio-Jorden-D/README.md

 # Python-Portfolio-Jorden-D
 This is my portfolio of projects created in Python.
-First started in my Senior year of high school (04/04/22).
+These projects were created in my senior year of high school (2021 - 2022).